 - 1. Clinical Sports Medicine.
-Peter Brukner, Karim Khan - 2.
+Peter Brukner, Karim Khan- 2nd edition - 2.
 Athletic and Sport Issues in Musculoskeletal Rehabilitation.
-David Magee, Robert Manske, James E Zachazewski - 3.
+David Magee, Robert Manske, James E Zachazewski- 1st edition - 3.
 Pathology and Intervention in Musculoskeletal Rehabilitation.
 David J. Magee, James E. Zachazewski.
+2nd edition

+Name of the Programme Master of Physiotherapy (MPT) Specialty - Sports Physiotherapy

+Name of the Course Motor Control & Skill Acquisition- Theory

+Course Code MPT071

+Credit per Semester 3 credits

+Hours per Semester 60 hours

-Master Of Physiotherapy (MPT) Specialty - Sports Physiotherapy
+Name of the Programme Master Of Physiotherapy (MPT) Specialty - Sports Physiotherapy

-Motor Control & Skill Acquisition
+Name of the Course Motor Control & Skill Acquisition Practical

-MPT051

-3 credits

-80 hours

--
+Course Code MPT072

+Credit per Semester 1 credits

+Hours per Semester 40 hours

-Learning Outcomes To introduce the students to the concepts related to motor control of movements and skill acquisition Relate knowledge and understanding of anatomy and physiology to the control of movement Apply knowledge of the basic mechanisms by which human movement is controlled by the central and peripheral nervous systems • Integrate practice of motor control with prerequisite knowledge of neuro-anatomy, neuro-physiology and biomechanics • Emphasize both basic and applied elements within the area of production of voluntary movements in exercise and sports
+Learning Outcomes To introduce the students to the concepts related to motor control of movements and skill acquisition Relate knowledge and understanding of anatomy and physiology to the control of movement Apply knowledge of the basic mechanisms by which human movement is controlled by the central and peripheral nervous systems Integrate practice of motor control with prerequisite knowledge of neuro-anatomy, neuro-physiology and biomechanics Emphasize both basic and applied elements within the area of production of voluntary movements in exercise and sports

+Course Outcomes

+Student will be able to

+CO 1 To describe the neu pro-physiological changes associated with exercise/ training.

+CO 2 To describe the role movement.

+CO 3 To differentiate bet exercised. differentiate between skills of varying nature and contextualize based on population being

+CO 4 To be able to prepa re basic program for learners of different skillsets

+I

-Course Outcomes Student will be able to CO 1 To describe the neuro-physiological changes associated with exercise/ training.
-CO 2 To describe the role of central and peripheral nervous systems for an efficient human movement.
-CO 3 To differentiate between skills of varying nature and contextualize based on population being exercised.
-CO 4 To be able to prepare basic program for learners of different skillsets Expected Competencies: Student will be able to EC1 Document the changes in movement errors in sports leading to sports injuries EC2 Interpret the learning characteristics of amateur and professional sportsmen from different sports using skill level plots EC3 Detect the changes in skill characteristics in different age groups by assessment of sports specific skill sets EC4 Record and evaluate the fitness characteristics of school and college level athletes and comment on trainability of sportsmen
+Expected Competencies: Student will be able to EC1 Document the changes in movement errors in sports leading to sports injuries EC2 Interpret the learning characteristics of amateur and professional sportsmen from different sports using skill level plots EC3 Detect the changes in skill characteristics in different age groups by assessment of sports specific skill sets EC4 Record and evaluate the fitness characteristics of school and college level athletes and comment on trainability of sportsmen